Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 2) You cannot leave the vault room.
 The orb vanishes on arrival.
 3) The orb will vanish if its weight becomes negative.

 Having done two years of Advent of Code puzzles, I had seen variations of this one before.
 I dusted off a breadth first search.
 The main change I made was to have each "step" in the puzzle cover two squares, an operator and a number.
-I added one addtional bounds check to ensure the weight never exceeded 100.
+I added one additional bounds check to ensure the weight never exceeded 100.
 This was to prevent loops from forming.
 The program chewed away at the problem, then spat out an answer.

 Almost predictably, it was wrong.

-Fortunatly, it didn't take me long to figure out my mistake.
-I setup my steps to be up/down then left/right.
+It didn't take me long to figure out my oversight.
+I'd setup my steps to be up/down then left/right and vice versa.
 I did not account for double up/down or double left/right.

 One quick correction later, and volia!

 ```
 == Vault ==